sanic-org/sanic/docs/sanic/streaming.md

 ## Request Streaming

 Sanic allows you to get request data by stream, as below.
 When the request ends, `request.stream.get()` returns `None`.
+Only post, put and patch decorator have stream argument.

 ```python
 from sanic import Sanic